 Dr. Kalakech (Dr.K) is a Board-Certified Orthodontist.
 Certification by the American Board of Orthodontics is the highest level of achievement in the profession of orthodontics.
-Only about 30% of orthodontists become board certified.
+All orthodontists must be licensed to practice, but at this time a little over half of all orthodontists have continued on to complete Board Certification.
 It’s another way Dr. K has shown her dedication to excellence and commitment to providing the highest level of patient care.
 She has been devoted to creating beautiful smiles for patients of all ages since 2004.

 Are all orthodontists Board Certified?

-No. All orthodontists must be licensed to practice, but at this time only 1 in 3 orthodontists have continued on to become a board certified orthodontist.
+No. All orthodontists must be licensed to practice, but at this time a little over half of all orthodontists have continued on to complete Board Certification.
 The American Board of Orthodontics (ABO) certification process signifies a unique achievement—a significant step beyond the two to three years of advanced education required for a dentist to become a specialist in orthodontics.
 The process requires the orthodontist to demonstrate actual accomplishments in patient care with detailed case reports on the treatment provided for a broad range of patient problems.
 Board certification is a voluntary achievement that all orthodontists do not choose to pursue.
 In order to become board certified by the ABO, an individual orthodontist is thoroughly interviewed by a highly respected panel of examiners to demonstrate their orthodontic knowledge, clinical skills and judgment.

 How many certifying boards are recognized by the American Dental Association in the specialty of orthodontics?